FranklinBarto/FranklinBarto/README.md

 ### 👋  I’m Franklin Barto and I build things on the web!

-Full stack developer with experience in DevOps, UI/UX, data science, and AI/ML.
+Full stack developer with experience in CI/CD, UI/UX, Data Science, AI/ML and more recently software testing.

 ---